Our goal is to shift the power dynamics through consultation

 January 2012 – November 2012

-We wrote a NAGPRA Repatriation grant proposal that funded the reunification and reburial of human remains and funerary objects removed from Paa-Ko, which were housed at multiple museums located in New Mexico and California.
+We wrote a NAGPRA Repatriation grant proposal that funded the reunification and reburial of human remains and funerary objects removed from Paa-Ko housed at multiple museums in New Mexico and California.

 August 2013 – July 2016

-Jan provided two half-day workshops – “NAGPRA for Tribal Officials” & “NAGPRA for Museums”, which were attended by representatives of regional Indian tribes, museums, universities, as well as federal and state agencies.
-In 2014 we helped develop a NAGPRA Consultation/Documentation grant proposal.
-During implementation of the grant, Jan provided training specifically designed for tribal elders in regard to claim development.
+Jan provided two in-person half-day workshops entitled “NAGPRA for Tribal Officials” & “NAGPRA for Museums,” which were attended by representatives of regional Indian tribes, museums, and universities, as well as federal and state agencies.
+In 2014, we helped develop a NAGPRA Consultation/Documentation grant proposal.
+During the implementation of the grant, Jan provided training specifically designed for tribal elders in regard to claim development.
 We also provided technical assistance during repatriation claim development and as a presentation was being developed for a dispute that the Review Committee heard.

 September 2012 – July 2019